About the database

 For the legal information & privacy policy, please visit newclimate.org.

-The Climate Policy Database, maintained by NewClimate Institute with support from PBL Netherlands Environmental Assessment Agency and Wageningen University and Research, aims to gather information on climate mitigation policies and benchmark these against a policy matrix, that represents a comprehensive policy package to mitigate the effects of climate change.
+The Climate Policy Database, maintained by NewClimate Institute with support from Wageningen University and PBL Netherlands Environmental Assessment Agency, aims to gather information on climate mitigation policies and benchmark these against a policy matrix, that represents a comprehensive policy package to mitigate the effects of climate change.
 The database covers national mitigation-related policies and is updated periodically.
 Planned policies are excluded from the database, with an exception of energy and emission targets announced as Intended Nationally Determined Contributions (INDCs) for the post-2020 period.

 We aim to establish an open, collaborative platform to gather information on climate-related policies, with full geographical and sectoral coverage.
 Therefore, we highly welcome your comments for continuous improvement and collaboration at: climatepolicydatabase@newclimate.org.

-This project is funded by the European Union H2020 project ENGAGE and was, in the previous phase, funded by CD-Links.
+This project is funded by the European Union H2020 project ELEVATE and was, in the previous phases, funded by CD-Links and ENGAGE.

-Version 2021: Contains policies adopted before the end of 2021.
+Version 2021: Contains policies adopted as of the end of 2021.
 Policy coverage varies across countries but is comprehensive for G20 economies.

 Version 2020: Contains policies adopted as of the end of 2020 by the G20 economies and non-comprehensive policy data for remaining countries.